kubernetes/community/keps/sig-cli/0031-datadrivencommands.md

 	SaveResponseValues []ResponseValue `json:"saveResponseValues,omitempty"`
 }

-// Flag defines a cli flag that should be registered and available in request / output templates type Flag struct {
+// Flag defines a cli flag that should be registered and available in request / output templates.
+//
+// Flag is used only by the client to expand Request and Response templates with user defined values provided
+// as command line flags.
+type Flag struct {
 	Type FlagType `json:"type"`